 If I can stop one heart from breaking, I shall not live in vain; If I can ease one life the aching, or cool one pain, Or help one fainting robin unto his nest again, I shall not live in vain.

 Discuss what the images in the poem mean and what the overall message of the poet.
 Discuss how this relates to philanthropy.
 Review the definition of philanthropy - giving time, talent and treasure and taking action for the common good, if necessary.

 Review that poetry often paints visual images with conventions such as metaphor, simile, and personification.

 Review these conventions with examples.

 - A metaphor can be described as a figure of speech in which a thing is referred to as being something that it resembles.
 For example, a fierce person can be referred to as a tiger or an uncommunicative person as being as “silent as stone."
 A metaphor is a figure of speech that makes a comparison describing one thing as another, suggesting a likeness between them.
 It does not use “like” or “as.”

 - A simile is a comparison that is explicitly stated using the word “like” or “as.”

 - Personification is a figure of speech in which human qualities are attributed to an animal, object or idea.

-- Tell students that they are to write a statement about philanthropy that uses metaphor, simile and personification.
+Now ask youth to write a statement about philanthropy that uses metaphor, simile or personification.
 One example is: Philanthropy is a big, cuddly, stuffed bear that keeps strangers warm.
 These statements can be reproduced as the text in cards produced for veterans or people in the community.